ImperialCollegeLondon/hpc_portal_config/README.md

 Alternatively you may author a pull request (PR) for a piece of software.
 Please do create an issue beforehand to check that the software is suitable.
-See the existing entries for software and the configuration file reference section of the [portal documention][] for guidance.
+See the existing entries for software and the configuration file reference section of the [portal documentation][] for guidance.
 Please bear in mind that integration with data repositories and the provision of high quality metadata are key aspects of the HPC Portal.
 This means any new software configuration should consider what files and metadata to upload as part of a publication.
 An issue can be used for discussion.

 [portal documentation]: https://github.com/ImperialCollegeLondon/hpc_portal#configuration-file-reference